nikothomas/windchime/README.md

-Below is an updated version of the comprehensive `README.md` that includes proper attribution to the original pipelines:

----

 # Windchime

 **Windchime** is a Rust-based command-line interface (CLI) tool designed to simplify running a [QIIME2](https://qiime2.org/) amplicon sequencing pipeline for 16S/18S analysis.
 It provides integrated steps for environment setup, demultiplexing, database preparation, and executing a multi-step QIIME2 workflow—from importing files to generating merged output tables.